Ken Dilger: Tampa Bay Buccaneers (2002–2004)

 After declining offers from the Seattle Seahawks, Dallas Cowboys, and Chicago Bears, Dilger signed a three-year, $3.34 million contract, including an $800,000 signing bonus, with the Tampa Bay Buccaneers on April 17, 2002.

 Dilger provided a veteran presence for newly hired head coach Jon Gruden, who brought in Dilger both for his pass-catching ability but also to bolster the Buccaneers' run-blocking.
 Despite battling injuries throughout the year, Dilger appeared in all 16 games, with 34 receptions for 329 yards and two touchdowns on the year.
 The Buccaneers went 12-4 and won the newly-formed NFC South division.
-Dilger and Bucs beat the San Francisco 49ers in the Divisional round of the 2002-03 NFL playoffs, where Dilger recorded three catches for 35 yards.
+Dilger and the Bucs beat the San Francisco 49ers in the Divisional round of the 2002-03 NFL playoffs, where Dilger recorded three catches for 35 yards.
 In the 2002 NFC Championship Game against the Philadelphia Eagles, Dilger had three receptions for 41 yards as the Bucs won 27–10.
 Dilger then had one catch for 12 yards in Super Bowl XXXVII, where Tampa Bay defeated the Oakland Raiders 48–21.

 In 2003, Dilger and the Buccaneers looked to build on their success of the previous year.
 In week five, Dilger made his first return to Indianapolis since being released by the Colts.
 Dilger and the Buccaneers lost 35–38 in overtime in a game where the Bucs were leading 35–14 with less than 10 minutes remaining in the fourth quarter.
 Dilger had six receptions for 63 yards in the game.
 Dilger was involved with a strange play when he was the target of a Brad Johnson throw in the first quarter that was intercepted by Colts safety Mike Doss.
 Doss then fumbled the ball while being tackled by Buccaneers' center John Wade.
 The fumble was recovered by Buccaneers' wide receiver Keenan McCardell and returned for a 57-yard touchdown.
 Dilger suffered several injury setbacks throughout the year and finished with 22 catches for 244 yards and one touchdown.

 The Buccaneers started 0–4 in the 2004 season and Dilger saw limited offensive production during that span.
 In the team's first win against the New Orleans Saints, Dilger had three catches for 60 yards, including a 45-yard touchdown reception from quarterback Brian Griese.
 Dilger had five games of at least four receptions on the year as he saw more action as a pass-catcher.
 Despite the Buccaneers finishing the year at 5–11, Dilger had 39 receptions for 345 yards and three touchdowns.

 Dilger finished his career with regular season totals of 356 receptions, 4,099 receiving yards (11.5 average per reception), and 24 touchdowns.